If you see an error on your iPhone, iPad, or iPod touch that says

 Once you're connected to the internet, try Netflix again.

-Select Sign In, then enter your credentials to sign in to your account.
+Sign in to your Netflix account.

 Turn off your device.

 Unplug both your modem and router and wait 30 seconds.

 Plug in your modem and wait until no new indicator lights are blinking on.

 Plug in your router and wait until no new indicator lights are blinking on.

 Turn on your device and try Netflix again.